Logistics Software

 What Sets Locus Apart

 The platform’s strength lies in end-to-end integration.
-Most logistics software handles specific functions like routing or tracking.
+Most logistics management software handles specific functions like routing or tracking.
 Locus coordinates the entire logistics workflow from order receipt to delivery confirmation, reducing the need for multiple point solutions.

 Core Capabilities